jaybjackie/RocketShootProject/README.md

 ### 3. Class `enemy.py`

-This class is child class of Mold
+This class is child class of Mold class.
+This class is similar to its parent class.
+Whose represent enemies in this program.